devagrawal09/hloapp/App plan.md

 * Can a customer edit his review to a caregiver?
 * If a customer hires a caregiver he has hired before for a new job, will he give another review?
 Will it replace the old review?
 * After the completion of a job, when the customer sends his payment, should it automatically transfer to the caregiver's paypal (after deducting commission)?

+* The Forum section is not included in the quotation, but we did get Forum home and topic screenshots.
+Do you want us to make it?
+* We are only developing the webapp in English.
+However the sample front-end supplied to us has an option for Chinese too.
+Do you want us to make a Chinese version too?